ABOUT ANDY

 That year I had to look at what had actually been driving everything.
 The ambition.
 The relentlessness.
 The inability to slow down.
 The fact that I'd been using achievement to feel like I belonged, and it had never really worked.
 I had to face the gap between how things looked and how they actually felt.
 And I had to do it without being able to jump to the next thing to feel better.

 What I had been searching for my whole life was simple, really.
-Not success.
-Not recognition.
-The simple knowing that I belonged, that I was enough, that I was going to be okay.
-Achievement was just the vehicle I’d chosen to get there.
+The knowing that I belonged.
+That I was enough.
+That I was going to be okay.
+Success and recognition were just the vehicles I'd chosen to get there.

 a picture of andy petranek smiling

 In 2020 I left the Whole Life Challenge and became a full-time professional coach.
-Not because it seemed like a good business move.
-Because it was the only work that made sense given everything I’d been through and everything I’d learned.
+It was the only work that made sense given everything I'd been through and everything I'd learned.

-Today I work with leaders, entrepreneurs, and founders who sense there’s a different way to build.
-One where ambition is an expression of who they are rather than a solution to who they fear they might be.
+Today I work with leaders, entrepreneurs, and founders who sense there's a different way to build.
 People who are tired of the treadmill, of achieving and achieving and never quite arriving.
-Who want a life that feels like something.
-Not just a longer list of accomplishments, but genuine fulfillment.
+Who are exhausted by the pressure to keep performing, keep proving, to keep up.
+Who want something more than another accomplishment.
+Genuine fulfillment.
 Work that matters.
 Relationships that are real.
-A sense that what they’re creating is actually coming from them, and not just from the pressure to keep up.
+A sense that what they're creating is actually coming from them.

-I live in Los Angeles with my wife Julia and our two dogs, Poppy and Bella.
-When I’m not working I’m on the trails, mountain biking, or deep in a good book.
-I love movies and long conversations, the kind that go somewhere unexpected, touch something real, and leave you thinking for days.
+I live in Los Angeles with my wife Julia, our son Dashel when he's home from college, and our two dogs, Poppy and Bella.
+My mornings start with meditation, breathwork, and a cold plunge, followed by rope flow, Indian clubs, kettlebells, or a long plank or horse stance.
+When I'm not working I'm walking the dogs, running in the neighborhood, riding the Peloton, or out on the trails mountain biking with friends.
+I love skiing, snowboarding, and spending time with the people I care about.
+And I love movies and long conversations, the kind that touch something real and leave you thinking for days.
 I still believe those conversations are where the most important things happen.

 I don’t care what we do here, I just want to be a part of it.